 Seamless SDK (Payment Android)

-The Yuno Seamless SDK for Android provides a flexible payment solution that combines pre-built UI components with customization options.
+Recommended SDKWe recommend using the Android Seamless SDK for a smooth integration experience.
+This option provides a flexible payment solution with pre-built UI components and customization options.

 This SDK is ideal for merchants who: